A Multi-Aspect Lifestyle Towards Balance And Stillness

 This is where we slip into a deep state of consciousness.

-So you see, the physical part of yoga is only 1 of 8 parts that come together as the practice of yoga.
+So you see, the physical part of yoga is only 1 of 8 parts that come together to form the complete practice of yoga.